NotAMonkeIRL/Multiple-Roblox-Instances/README.md

 [(Back to top)](#table-of-contents)

 You can redistribute this product freely. <br>
-**Me, NotAMonkeIRL accept no liability for damages on your computer, while this product is running.**
+**Me, NotAMonkeIRL accept no liability for damages on your computer or violations against the Roblox Terms of Service, while this product is running.**
 >Made with love by deldown